Bed Sores

 1/3rd Hydrocortisone 10 cream (stops pain)

-Mix all three in a container until smooth.
+Mix all three, in equal parts.
+Place into a container and mix until smooth.
 Apply to any irritated or red skin as needed.
 Never use on an open wound!

 All of these items are available through your local drug store.